crowdsecurity/hub/collections/crowdsecurity/appsec-bot-challenge.md

 What it ships:

- - `crowdsecurity/appsec-bot-challenge-simple`: challenges incoming requests, skips verified good bots (forward-confirmed rDNS), and rejects challenge submissions whose fingerprint trips the fast bot detection.
+ - `crowdsecurity/appsec-bot-challenge-simple`: challenges incoming requests, skips verified good bots and rejects challenge submissions whose fingerprint trips the bot detection.
  - Verified-good-bot datafiles that back the exclusion above, split by family so you can enable only the ones you need:
    - `crowdsecurity/appsec-bot-legit-search-engines`: googlebot, bingbot, applebot, amazonbot, yandex,